 It is always an exciting feeling of owning a beachfront property in Goa!
 After all, that is what Goa is famous for.
 Fortunately, when scouting to buy a seafront property, there are quite a few coastal towns and beaches to choose from.
-Although selecting a right beach house isn’t a daunting task but finding the right one can take a little searching and hunting.
+Although selecting the right beach house isn’t a daunting task but finding the right one can take a little searching and hunting.
 Before commencing your search, ensure that a ball-park budget is defined along and space requirements are well understood along with a comprehensive understanding of the financial and the weather-related risks as well.
 Engage a professional Realtor who has extensive experience in the purchase and sale of real estate which will make things a whole lot easier.

 As you start your hunt with of beach house, see to that you consider the below things in your house buying process: